 The deer have several ways of communicating with each other.
 For example, males strip the bark off of small trees to mark their territory.
 Like nearly everything else, there’s a name for that mark, it’s called a “rub.”
 They also make scrape lines with their front hooves to expose bare ground in their territory.

 And, deer vocalize.
 Not a lot, but thirteen different calls have been identified.
 For example, one particular call is used by females to locate other members of their family group.
 Mothers have a call for their fawns.
 Females have a call that announces when they’re ready to mate.
-Bucks have several calls, too.
-You can hear several different deer sounds here.
+The bucks have several calls, too.

 Males spar with each other to win the rank of top deer.
 Sparring consists of ramming into each other, clicking antlers, trying to push each other backward, kicking, and flailing their legs.
 The reward is the first choice of females.